A new approach to the Koszul property in representation theory using graded subalgebras: Quasi-hereditary algebras in the quantum enveloping algebra case

-The standard and costandard modules for a QHA algebra are determined by its weight poset.\footnote{We have stated this result for a finite ideal of $e$-regular dominant weights, but, in fact, it remains valid for any finite ideal in $X^+$.
+The standard and costandard modules for a QHA algebra $A$ are determined by its weight poset of $A$.\footnote{We have stated this result for a finite ideal of $e$-regular weights, but, in fact, it remains valid for any finite ideal in the larger poset $X^+$.
 Since most results are established for regular weights, it seems simplest to concentrate on this case.} For details on the following result, see \cite[Prop.
 3.5, Cor.
 2.5, Prop.
 2.1.2]{DS}.